LeWolfYT/Flappuccino/README.md

 # Flappuccino

 Flappuccino is a game created in 48 hours for the [PyGame Community New Years Jam](https://itch.io/jam/pygame-community-jam) using Python with [Pygame](https://www.pygame.org).
+I, LeWolfYT, have decided to make it widescreen (16:9) as a challenge.
+Expect the same gameplay as the old version but in widescreen!
 ## Screenshots
 ![](https://img.itch.zone/aW1hZ2UvODg3MDQ0LzUwMDQzOTkuZ2lm/original/vd0wHu.gif)